800-837-5520 Call us for a free quote Contact us

 8. Stay clean - Ensure children’s hands and faces are cleaned after eating sweet foods/drinks.

 If you are having a problem with wasps around your home or business then don’t try dealing with it on your own.
 Instead, call your local Ehrlich Technician for reliable wasp removal and prevention service.
+How do professionals get rid of wasps?
+Our experts use effective techniques to safely eliminate wasp nests and prevent future infestations.

 Find your local branch